 LAKE CADJAW WATERSHED ASSOCIATION

-Dues in the amount of $100 are due May 31st of each year.
+A Special Assessment in the amount of $500 is due May 31st of each year hopefully for the next three (3) years, a small price to pay for a lake in the immediate area.
+With the repairs being made to the dam, real estate prices in the general area will climb.
 Please make your check payable to LCWA and mail to 67 Lakeside Drive, Honesdale, PA 18431 or pay through PayPal by using the "DONATE" button below.
-Memberships help with the maintenance of the dam so why not join today to help make this Lake something to be proud of instead of having it drained.
+Memberships will help with the repairs to the dam, so why not join today to help make this Lake something to be proud of instead of having it drained.

 ~Guy Tallman's Stand @ Lake Cadjaw August 1958~

 Nearly 70 acres in size, Lake Cadjaw is located in Honesdale, PA, being once known as Cadjaw Pond.

 Dating back to the 1800's, the Delaware & Hudson Canal bought the property, expanded the ground to later be known as Lake Cadjaw, and built a dam.
 Lake Cadjaw stored and supplied water which was used for the D & H Canal and later used as a water supply for the town of Honesdale.
 Today, the Lake is a beautiful body of water owned by the Lake Cadjaw Watershed Association and used by its residents for boating, fishing and swimming.